-Eleven civil Sikorsky S-51 helicopters had been purchased in 1947 and designated R-5F.
-This was later changed to H-5F.
-It was a four-place, single engine helicopter, operated by one pilot.
+The S-51 was a commercial version of the Sikorsky R-5 series of military helicopters.
+It was a four-place, single-engine helicopter, operated by one pilot.
 The cabin was built of aluminum with Plexiglas windows.
 The fuselage was built of plastic-impregnated plywood, and the tail boom was wood monocoque construction.
 The main rotor consisted of three fully-articulated blades built of metal spars and plywood ribs and covered with two layers of fabric.
 (All metal blades soon became available.)
 The three bladed semi-articulated tail rotor was built of laminated wood.
 The main rotor turned counter-clockwise, as seen from above.
 (The advancing blade is on the helicopter’s right.)
 The tail rotor was mounted on the helicopter’s left side in a pusher configuration.
 It turned clockwise as seen from the helicopter’s left.
-(The advancing blade is below the axis of rotation.)

-The helicopter’s fuselage was 41 feet, 7.5 inches (12.687 meters).
-The main rotor had a diameter of 48 feet (14.630 meters) and tail rotor diameter was 8 feet, 5 inches (2.2.565 meters), giving the helicopter an overall length of 57 feet, 1 inch (17.399 meters).
+The helicopter’s fuselage was 41 feet, 7.5 inches (12.687 meters) long.
+The main rotor had a diameter of 48 feet (14.630 meters) and tail rotor diameter was 8 feet, 5 inches (2.565 meters), giving the helicopter an overall length of 57 feet, 1 inch (17.399 meters).
 It was 13 feet, 1.5 inches (4.001 meters) high.
 The landing gear tread was 12 feet (3.7 meters).
 The S-51 had an empty weight of 4,050 pounds (1,837 kilograms) and maximum takeoff weight of 5,500 pounds (2,495 kilograms).
 Fuel capacity was 100 gallons (378.5 liters).

-The H-5F was powered by an air-cooled, supercharged, 986.749-cubic-inch-displacement (16.170 liter) Pratt & Whitney Wasp Jr. T1B4 (R-985 AN-5) direct-drive, nine-cylinder radial engine which was placed vertically in the fuselage behind the crew compartment.
+The helicopter was powered by an air-cooled, supercharged, 986.749-cubic-inch-displacement (16.170 liter) Pratt & Whitney Wasp Jr. T1B4 (R-985 AN-5) direct-drive, nine-cylinder radial engine which was placed vertically in the fuselage behind the crew compartment.
 This engine was rated at 450 horsepower at 2,300 r.p.m., Standard Day at Sea Level.
 The R-985 AN-5 was 48.00 inches (1.219 meters) long, 46.25 inches (1.175 meters) in diameter and weighed 684 pounds (310.3 kilograms) with a magnesium crankcase.

-The H-5F had a maximum speed (Vne) of 107 knots (123 miles per hour/198 kilometers per hour).
+The S-51 had a maximum speed (Vne) of 107 knots (123.1 miles per hour/198.2 kilometers per hour).
 Range was 275 miles (442.6 kilometers).
 The service ceiling was 14,800 feet (4,511 meters).
-The absolute hover ceiling was 3,000 feet (914 meters).
+The absolute hover ceiling was 3,000 feet (914.4 meters).

 © 2016, Bryan R. Swopes